airshipit/deckhand/docs/source/replacement.rst

 parent document.
 Replacement aims to lessen data duplication by taking advantage of :ref:`document-abstraction` and document layering patterns.

+Unlike the :ref:`layering` ``replace`` action, which allows a child document to selectively replace portions of the parent's ``data`` section with that of its own, document replacement allows a child document to replace the *entire* parent document.

 .. todo::

   Elaborate on these patterns in a separate section.